The Excel LOGEST function returns statistical information on the exponential curve of best fit, through a supplied set of x- and y- values.

 The remaining cells in the range D1-E5 give the following additional statistics for this curve:

 Cells A2-A11, B2-B11 and C2-C11 of the spreadsheet below contain three different sets of independent variables (known x values), and cells D2-D11 of the spreadsheet contain the associated known y-values.
 Cells F1-H3 of the spreadsheet show the results of the Excel Logest function, which has been used to return statistical information relating to the exponential curve of best fit through these points.

 As shown in the formula bar, the formula for the Logest function in this case is:

 It is also seen, from the surrounding curly brackets, that the function has been entered as an array formula.

 Cells F1-I1 give the values of the coefficents, m3, m2 and m1 as 2.010750937, 0.942167056 and 1.31373656, respectively and the y-intercept, b as 2.554652779.
 Therefore, the equation for the exponential curve of best fit through the given points is:

 The remaining cells in the range F1-I5 give the following additional statistics for this curve:

 and the unused cells show the #N/A error.

-Further information and examples of the Excel Logest function are provided on the Microsoft Office website.
+For further information and examples of the Excel Logest function, see the Microsoft Office website.